OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

 Due to the implicit connections, we now have a cycle between the two disciplines.
-This is fine because a nonlinear solver can converge the cycle to arrive at values of `y1` and `y2` that satisfy the equations in both discplines.
+This is fine because a nonlinear solver can converge the cycle to arrive at values of `y1` and `y2` that satisfy the equations in both disciplines.
 We have selected the `NLGaussSeidel` solver (i.e., fixed point iteration), which will converge the model in our `Group`.
 We also specify a tighter tolerance in the solver's `options` dictionary, overriding the 1e-6 default.